ideabosque/ideabosque.github.io/_posts/2019-12-08-Google-Sheets-as-PIM-for-Magento-2.md

 categories: Magento2 GoogleSheets
 ---

-Google Sheets is a great tool to collaborate with product management in a team.
+Google Sheets is a great tool to collaborate with product data management in a team.
 The following steps are to demonstrate how to perform the publishing of products from Google Sheets to Magento 2 with a Python script and Python modules.
 ### Create a sheet in Google Sheets with the following template.

 sku | name | type_id | attribute_name_1 | attribute_name_2 | attribute_value_1 | attribute_value_2